 The hands-on, intensive training delivered at the Trial Academy benefits both legal aid attorneys and their clients.
 Learning from some of the best legal minds in the state, attorneys sharpen their trial skills and learn to be more effective litigators on their clients’ behalf.

-The 2016 Trial Academy will be June 7-10 in Austin and will focus on voir dire, opening statement, direct and cross-examination and closing arguments.
-Applications are being accepted until May 3, 2016 at 5:00pm.
+The 2018 Trial Academy will be June 5-8 in Austin and will focus on voir dire, opening statement, direct and cross-examination and closing arguments.
+Applications will be available in April 2018.
 For more information or questions, please contact Kristen Levins at Kristen.Levins@texasatj.org.

 Although the American College of Trial Lawyers attorneys volunteer their time to help train legal aid attorneys, it costs approximately $400 per participant to cover expenses, such as lodging and travel, for the Trial and Pretrial Academy.
 To sponsor a legal aid attorney’s trial skills training, please contact Catherine Galloway, Development and Communications Manager, at firstname.lastname@example.org.